The All-Time All-Lacrosse Football Team: Defense, Special Teams, Coach

 Football: Seattle Seahawks, Denver Broncos, Baltimore Ravens, North Carolina State, Middlebury

 Another current NFL player, Hauschka played two years of lacrosse at Middlebury and a season of soccer.
 He only played football for the first time his sophomore year before landing at North Carolina State, where he caught the eye of NFL scouts as a kicker.
 Hauschka, now with the Seattle Seahawks in his sixth pro season, faced off in high school at Needham (Mass.) and he told Lacrosse Magazine in 2009 that he is related to Loyola men's coach Charley Toomey.
-Hauschka has made 94.3 percent of his field goal tries this year (33-for-35) and all of his extra points for the Seahawks, who face the Denver Broncos in Super Bowl XLVIII in New York.
+Hauschka has made 94.3 percent of his field goal tries last year and won the Super Bowl with the Seahawks.

 Lacrosse: Wesleyan, Annapolis (Md.)